MicrosoftDocs/memdocs/autopilot/device-preparation/known-issues.md

 Date added: *October 10, 2024*

-When the [Managed installer policy](/mem/intune/protect/endpoint-security-app-control-policy#managed-installer) is **Active** for a tenant and admin has selected win32 apps in the Device preparation policy, device preparation deployments will fail.
+When the [Managed installer policy](/mem/intune/protect/endpoint-security-app-control-policy#managed-installer) is **Active** for a tenant and Win32 apps are selected in the Windows Autopilot device preparation policy, Windows Autopilot device preparation deployments fails.
 The issue is being investigated.

-As a workaround, remove win32 applications from the list of selected apps in all device preparation policies.
+As a workaround, remove Win32 applications from the list of selected apps in all device preparation policies.

 ## Security group membership update failures might lead to non-compliant devices